-The point, though, is that, if I consider myself a quality writer, then it proves that quality writers can be found for a penny a word, possibly less.
-However, they won’t stay there for long, which means they’ll have to work hard to convince others that they’re worth more than that, or lose out to those people who really value quantity more than quality.
-And those people aren’t paying much attention, because when they have to rewrite stuff they’ve been sent, it’s killing their time and taking money out of their pockets.
+However, no one who considers themself any kind of writer won’t stay in that position for long, which means they’ll have to work hard to convince others that they’re worth more than that, or lose their soul to people who value quantity more than quality.
+Most of those people aren’t paying much attention to what’s been written other than looking for their keyword phrases, because when they have to rewrite stuff they’ve been sent, it’s killing their time and taking money out of their pockets.

 The freelance writing business isn’t all that easy.
 Many people tend to devalue it just like they devalue training.
 I know because I do training as well.
 I once did a survey where I asked people what they were willing to pay for training and seminars.
 The overall indication was that most people want live seminars if they’re in town, but will do online seminars.
 The survey also indicated that most people believe paying $25 for a live seminar is as high as they should go, and around $15 for an online seminar; $10 for a podcast.
 Obviously these aren’t people who know the kind of work that goes into preparing a professional seminar, training or even a quality podcast.

 It takes a little bit of time to write articles, even for someone like me.
 I write fast, but that’s on topics I know.
 If I don’t know a topic, it could take up to three or four hours to learn enough about some topics to be able to write a quality 750 word article; anything less is ridiculous and unprofessional.
 If you want something good, time is money.

 I’m connected to someone named Jenn Mattern of All Freelance Writing.
 She writes often on topics concerning the problems that freelancers run into trying to find writing gigs.
 We both agree that it’s not easy.
 I’ve been trying to get a writing or editing project via Upwork, but not only have I not been able to land anything I’ve bid on (including one that was right up my area of expertise), but I almost got scammed (that was close!).